jorderator/evolution-simulator/readme.md

 * Individual entity stats are represented as an RGB value used to draw that entity
 * The initial range of entity statistics is able to be changed, both for testing throughout developement, and for later when the side menu is added
+* Amount of food and the rate it appears at changes based on the window size, to prevent window size having more than one effect (the space the entities have), by making the food sparser or denser as well

 ## Planned Features: